Get Guaranteed returns up to 7.4%*

 Whether it’s the safety of guaranteed returns, flexibility of auto-sweep, or tax benefits, FDs can benefit different investors in different ways.
 Here's an overview of the key benefits of investing in fixed deposits.

-• Flexibility in Tenure: The FD offers tenure terms ranging from 7 days to 10 years, customised to your financial goals and repayment capacity.
+• Flexibility in Tenure: The FD comes with a flexible tenure period starting from 7 days to 10 years, suiting your financial goals and repayment capacity.

-• Tax-Saving Fixed Deposit: Most FDs come with lock-in periods and deductions of up to Rs 1.5 lakh under Section 80C of the Income Tax Act.
+• Tax-Saving Fixed Deposit: Most of the FDs come up with certain lock-in periods and deductions up to Rs 1.5 lacs under Section 80C of the Income Tax Act.

 • Sweep-in / Sweep-out: A sweep-in / sweep-out feature automates your deposits.
 Your excess funds are automatically transferred from a savings account to an FD, and when your savings account balance falls below the set threshold, funds from the FD are transferred back.